 Have an area of bare earth and want to sow a new lawn?
-Learn how with the latest episode 'How to Create a New Lawn' from our series of informative videos Great Lawns Made Simple.
+Learn 'How to Create a New Lawn' from our series of informative videos Great Lawns Made Simple.

 • Remove weeds To be able to sow a new lawn you need to prepare the ground for the seed.
 This means getting rid of any weeds first.
 They will need completely dug out or sprayed with weed killer.
 It is easier to get them now rather than later when they are sprouting up amongst your new seedlings.